-Following the recipe, as I tell you, you should end up with a beautiful dish that can be consumed warm or cold.
-It makes a great appetizer on Easter day, and leftovers are awesome as well.
+Following the recipe, as I tell you, you should end up with a beautiful dish that you can eat warm or cold.
+It makes a great appetizer on Easter day, and leftovers are fantastic as well.

 We usually eat this meatloaf cold, served on platters decorated with fresh vegetables, like lettuce, radishes, green onions, cherry tomatoes, etc.

 We also serve them together with colored Easter eggs, slices of Feta cheese, vegetables, and many other things.

 We are going kind of crazy when it comes to holidays and celebrations because we love to spend the time eating and drinking with family and friends.

 I heard some Romanians complaining about this type of meatloaf recipe being dry and crumbly.
 The reason it comes out like that, my friends, is the lack of fat in your mixture.

-I personally prefer to mix ground beef with ground pork because the pork has more fat, while the beef has less, so they balance each other really well.
+I personally prefer to mix ground beef with ground pork because the pork has more fat, while the beef has less, so they balance each other very well.

 I also use many vegetables and greens because Easter is also the symbol of Spring and eating fresh foods in season is good for you.